Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 #### [Go To Top](#table-of-contents "Go To Top")

 ## Project Goals
-The main goal of this project is to allow the user to

 The website should:
 * Promote a brand of fitness recipe's(In this case books) and other fitness related products
 * Allow the user to create a profile